-14. PRIVILEGE AND EDUCATION CERTIFICATION PROGRAMS
+13. PRIVILEGE AND EDUCATION CERTIFICATION PROGRAMS

-At the discretion of the Hospital, Medical Executive Committee and/or regulatory agencies, privilege and/or education certification programs may be required to support practitioner competence and patient safety.
-Such certification programs may include but are not limited to: Preventing Fires in the OR, Laser Safety Education, Moderate Sedation, Fetal Monitoring, and Fluoroscopy Education.
-Privileging criteria is determined by the appropriate oversight committee and/or Department Chief and maintained by Medical Staff Administration.
+At the discretion of the Hospital, Medical Executive Committee and/or regulatory agencies, certain privilege and/or education certification programs are required to support practitioner competence and patient safety.
+Education resources are available in the Medical Staff Administration Department, and such certification programs may include but are not limited to: